Updated: Sep 17, 2021

 6 oz hot water

 2 Tbsp hot cocoa mix (or whatever amount is recommended for one cup of hot cocoa)

 1/4 teaspoons ground cinnamon (or 1 cinnamon stick)

-1 Tbsp half and half (or creamer of choice)
+1 Tbsp half and half (or any creamer you like)

 6 drops El Yucateco Black Label Reserve Habanero Hot Sauce (more or less to taste)